OpenNebula/website/content/software/release_information/release_notes_70/compatibility.md

 <a id="compatibility-guide-labels"></a>

+## SAN driver BRIDGE_LIST location change

+To make its behaviour consistent with other drivers, [LVM/SAN](/product/cluster_configuration/storage_system/lvm_drivers/) drivers now define the `BRIDGE_LIST` attribute in the IMAGE datastore, instead of in the SYSTEM one.

 ## Labels on Sunstone

 Starting from version 7.0, the labels system in Sunstone has been revamped, moving away from the old global/system-wide approach towards a more user/group-specific structure.